Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 description: Coming Soon!
 ---

-# LangChain & LamaIndex Traces
+# LangChain & LlamaIndex Traces

 ## What is Trace Observability?